aleffert/dials/Documentation/custom-views.md

 1. Inside your app code, create an extension of your subclass that conforms to the ``DLSDescribable`` protocol.

 2. Declare the list of properties that can be edited.
-Each property can be created by calling ``DLSProperty`` and passing it the name of the property and an instance of ``DLSEditor`` that describes how to edit that property.
+Each property description can be created by calling ``DLSProperty`` and passing it the name of the property and an instance of ``DLSEditor`` that describes how to edit that property.
 If you're using Swift, any property you mention here should be marked with ``@objc`` so that it is accessible to the [Key-Value Coding](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html) system.

-See ``DLSPropertyDescription.h`` and ``DLSDescriptionContext.h`` for some extra ways to modify a property like changing its user facing label or coercing from a ``CGColorRef`` to a ``UIColor``.
+See ``DLSPropertyDescription.h`` and ``DLSDescriptionContext.h`` for some extra ways to modify a property like changing its user facing label or coercing between ``CGColorRef`` and ``UIColor``.
+The [built-in ``UIView`` implmentation of ``DLSDescribable``](iOS/UIView+DLSDescribable.m) has a number of such examples.

-Here is an example that adds properties to ``UISwitch``.
+Here is a short example that adds an editor for ``UISwitch`` by adding a group "Switch" "with three properties.

 Objective-C:
 ```